 With a heat pump you can avoid the manual labour involved with fire wood, instead at the touch of a button you can have heat.
 Heat pumps are controlled by a thermostat, ensuring that your preferred temperature is maintained, there is no need to adjust settings the heat pump will do this automatically when required.

 On cold winter nights take comfort in the fact you can come home to warmth with heat pump timers.
 All heat pumps come with a 24hour timer or a 7day timer, you can easily pre program your unit to start up or turn off according to your daily schedule, allowing you to enjoy total comfort with ease.
+For ultimate comfort upgrade your heat pump with Mitsubishi Electric Wi-Fi Control.
+Allowing you to control your heat pump from absolutely anywhere via an internet connection, Wi-Fi Control ensures you will never return to a cold home again.

 A key benefit of a heat pump is the ability to filter the air that you are heating, getting rid of nasty allergens.